 - Mythology Gag: In one scene, Andy asks Red (played by Morgan Freeman) how he got his nickname.
 He thinks for a moment and replies with an ironic grin, "Maybe it's because I'm Irish."
 In the novella, Red was indeed a red-haired Irishman.

 - Never Going Back To Prison: Inverted.
 Inmates like Red and Brooks have spent the vast majority of their lives behind bars, and find readjusting to the outside world, which has changed radically in the meantime, almost impossible.
-It makes them long to go back to jail and what they're used to.
+It makes them long to go back to jail, back to what they're used to.
 Brooks can't adjust, and is Driven to Suicide.
 Red is given a reason to continue, thanks to Andy.

 - No Animals Were Harmed: Darabont revealed on the DVD Commentary that in order to get this "rating" they couldn't even feed fish bait (read: worms that were already going to be skewered on a hook and fed to fish) to the baby crow.
 Instead, they had to find a worm that had already died of natural causes.